TITLES AND

 "Timmy, the Oil Millionaire" (01/25/59):

-When Lassie keeps coming home with greasy muck on her legs, Timmy and Boomer investigate, and discover a pool of oil on their property.
-But Uncle Petrie's investigation of the pool proves to be his undoing.
+When Lassie keeps coming home with greasy muck on her legs, Timmy and Boomer investigate, and discover a pool of oil on the Martin east forty.
+But Uncle Petrie's late-night investigation of the pool proves to be his undoing.
 Boomer: Todd Ferrell.
 George Flannery: Ray Montgomery.

 • Trivia: The oil refinery is at Whitfield.